light-of-inspiration/AI-judging/README.md

 ## 4. Others
 We also upload some code, environment, running results for reference.

-In addition, as you can see, it is a Chinese dataset, and it is temporarily impossible to translate all of them, but related translators may help.
+In addition, as you can see, it is a Chinese dataset, and it is temporarily impossible to translate all of them, but online translators may help.
 If you have any other questions, contact us through: <u> fountainofideas@foxmail.com </u> .

 ---
 Updated June, 2026